The Kwanzaa Film Festival Matters

 The Kwanzaa Film Festival selects films by how the themes of films submitted relates to Kwanzaa principles.
 The Kwanzaa Film Festival is uplifting and promising.
 Africa is rising.
 Africa has visionaries.
 Africa loves.

-Celebrating Our Stories: Why the Kwanzaa Film Festival Matters
+Celebrating Stories: The Kwanzaa Film Festival Matters

-Here's what makes the Kwanzaa Film Festival truly special:
+What makes the Kwanzaa Film Festival truly special:

 A Celebration of Strength: It moves beyond the trope of struggle to celebrate resilience, innovation, and the vibrant tapestry of African life.